-The third phase of the ITC, the $16.7M Utility Relocation, will relocate approximately 8,000 lineal feet of Kinder Morgan and Shell fuel lines and fiber optic lines to make room for the new passenger station track. $4.2M has been secured for this phase and staff is proceeding with a federal TIGER grant application to bridge the remaining funding gap.
+The fourth phase of the RITC will relocate approximately 8,000 linear feet of utilities (including Kinder Morgan and Shell fuel lines and fiber optic lines) to make room for the new passenger station track.
+Following utility relocation, two additional phases, Track/Signal Work and Initial Rail Station, must be completed for the passenger train to be able to stop.

 The City has been very successful in garnering federal, state, and regional grants and funds for the RITC.
 To maximize funding competitiveness and efficiency, prior concepts for the RITC have been redesigned to simplify the station structure and bus access to the transit plaza.
 These revised improvements provide for a fully-functional and attractive rail station and transit plaza on a more cost-effective basis.
 For more information on the City's efforts to secure rail service, visit www.herculestrainstop.org.